BLimmie/eyewire_validator/README.md

 The result of these equations is that as uncertainty increases, P(ŷ, u) approaches 0.5 and cancels out the logit output ŷ.
 The sigmoid function is a very sensitive function, making inputs just outside 0 approach either a 0 or 1 probability.
 Therefore, learning an uncertainty term allows the model to make a guess without being penalized too heavily.
 We can also derive insight from the uncertainty term itself.

+## Future Work

+* Train the model on AWS
+* Train the model using several n-grams of images, tuning for best accuracy
+* Gather metrics from training
+* Built resulting visuals

 ## Credits

 * Eyewire: Providing the resources for this project